Christina Reuterskiöld

 Communicative Sciences and Disorders

-Dr. Christina Reuterskiöld's research focuses on developmental language disorders in children.
+Dr. Christina Reuterskiöld's research focuses on developmental language disorder in children.
 Her main interest is the influence of non-linguistic and linguistic context on language processing and production.
 Dr. Reuterskiöld is certified as a Speech Language Pathologist by the American Speech Language and Hearing Association (ASHA) and the Swedish Board of Social Care.
-Prior to joining NYU, Dr. Reuterskiöld held positions as clinical supervisor, professor, and researcher in the Department of Logopedics and Phoniatrics at Lund University in Sweden, where students from NYU attend a study abroad program.
+She holds a faculty affiliation in Department of Clinical Sciences at Lund University in Sweden, where students from NYU attend a study abroad program.

 Small Talk Child Language Development and Disorders Lab with descriptions of current research projects.